 The concept of traditional auctions allows sellers to put upwards pressure on the prices to hopefully achieve the highest the market is willing to pay

-The concept of reverse auctions is the same, except for one key distinction: Reverse auctions turn this entire process on its head, with a buyer demonstrating a need and suppliers vying to fill that need at a continuously reducing price.
+The concept of e-reverse auctions is the same, except for one key distinction: Reverse auctions turn this entire process on its head, with a buyer demonstrating a need and suppliers vying to fill that need at a continuously reducing price.
 The buyer is still saving money, but the onus is on the supplier to set the price as low as they are willing to go.

-Reverse auctions have become particularly popular in the public sector, where cost savings are paramount, but a key aspect of reverse auctions is that the focus needn’t be on achieving the lowest price, but rather the best value.
-In most cases, the contract isn’t awarded to the company who quotes the lowest but you can provide the most bang for the buyer’s buck, and a fully-customizable reverse auction software solution is key to building auction parameters that allow for measurement of multiple factors, not simply cost.
+Reverse auctions have become particularly popular in the public sector, where cost savings are paramount, but a key aspect of e-reverse auctions is that the focus needn’t be on achieving the lowest price, but rather the best value.
+In most cases, the contract isn’t awarded to the company that quotes the lowest but you can provide the most bang for the buyer’s buck, and a fully-customizable reverse auction software solution is key to building auction parameters that allow for measurement of multiple factors, not simply cost.